ektotv/xmltv/README.md

 ## ⚡ Performance

 This library has been optimized for parsing and generating XMLTV files quickly and efficiently.
-In our benchmarks, it performs better than other popular XMLTV libraries, including [epg-parser](https://www.npmjs.com/package/epg-parser) and [xmltv](https://www.npmjs.com/package/xmltv).
+In my benchmarks, it performs better than other popular XMLTV libraries, including [epg-parser](https://www.npmjs.com/package/epg-parser) and [xmltv](https://www.npmjs.com/package/xmltv).
 It also beats [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser).

 The speed of this library is down to the implementation of the XML DOM tree parser [tXml](https://www.npmjs.com/package/txml).
 To learn more about the optimisations made by tXml please read [this blog post](https://tnickel.de/2020/08/30/2020-08-how-the-fastest-xml-parser-is-build/) by [@TobiasNickel](https://github.com/TobiasNickel).